missionpinball/mpf-docs/docs/logs/CFE-show-1.md

 ---
-title: CFE-show-1: Show does not appear to be a valid show config
+title: "CFE-show-1: Show does not appear to be a valid show config"
 ---

 # CFE-show-1: Show does not appear to be a valid show config

 Related Config File Sections: